-The Diskhaler® (GlaxoSmithKline) employs individual doses packaged in blister packs on a disk cassette.
+The Diskhaler® (GlaxoSmithKline) Mouthpiece cover employs individual doses packaged in blister packs on a disk cassette.
 Following piercing, inspiratory flow through the packaging depression containing the drug induces dispersion of the powder (Fig.11).
-The aerosol stream is mixed with a bypass flow entering through two holes in the mouthpiece that, together with a grid, turbulence gives rise that promotes to deagglomeration.
+The aerosol stream is mixed with a bypass flow entering through two holes in the mouthpiece that, together with a grid, gives rise to turbulence that promotes deagglomeration.